Chapter 2:

 When I opened my eyes again, one by one, my body was still half asleep.

-I was in a strange pose, with only one of my shoes on, my back sweaty, my throat dry and one of my headphones under the back of my neck.
-Everything was silent (more so than usual), and it felt as if my body was responding slow to what my brain was asking it to do.
+I was in a strange pose, wearing only one of my socks, my back sweaty, my throat dry, and in a darker room than before.
+Everything was quiet (more so than usual), and I felt as if my body was slowly responding to what my brain was asking of it.

-I went to the kitchen to drink some water and also to fill my stomach, which was already begging for food.
-I had to steady myself against the walls due to the lack of natural light, but luckily the kitchen was illuminated.
+I went to the kitchen to drink some water, and also to fill my stomach, which was already begging for food.
+I had to hold onto the walls due to the lack of natural light, but luckily the kitchen was illuminated.

-I grabbed the first glass I saw and filled it with tap water, then drank it all in one sip as soon as I sat down.
-Sadly, it was not enough for me so I refilled it and repeated the process.
+Upon arrival, I grabbed the first glass I saw and filled it with tap water, then drank it all in one sip as soon as I sat down.
+Sadly, it was not enough for me, so I refilled it and repeated the process.

-I looked around as I thought about what I could eat, but then I realized I had overlooked something… Why was the kitchen already lit?
+I looked around as I thought about what I could eat, but then I realized I had overlooked something… Why was the kitchen illuminated?

 I heard a high-pitched noise like a bell ringing behind me, and whatever was emitting light stopped doing it.
-The footsteps could be heard getting faster and faster, and they were moving towards the kitchen.
+Then I heard footsteps heading toward the kitchen, getting faster and faster.

-It was a woman with rather long hair, blue eyes and a surprised face, though it soon turned into a very warm smile.
+She was a woman with dark, fairly long hair, blue eyes, and a surprised face, although that expression soon transformed into a very warm smile.

 Twen: Mom… What are you doing?

-My mother was a grown woman, though many said her face still looked young and beautiful.
-We both came to Novadía because I could get into the JJRU and she had great job opportunities, plus she was looking for a new environment in her life.
-She is caring and quiet, with a perseverance that shows in everything she does.
+My mother was a grown woman, although many said her face still looked young and beautiful.
+We both moved to Novadía because I was eligible for admission to the JJRU and she had good job opportunities, and she wanted a new environment in her life.
+She is a hard-working, loving, and quiet woman.
 Every time I see an opportunity to help her, I try.

-No words came out of her mouth, but her face and movements alone were quite expressive.
-She took a small paper bag out of her pocket, handed it to me and finally gave me a hug.
+Not a word came out of her mouth, but her face and movements were expressive enough by themselves.
+She took a small paper bag out of her pocket, handed it to me, and finally gave me a hug.

 Twen: This...
 It's from the chocolates I gave you the other day.
 Those were good, weren't they?

-I kept wondering what my mom was doing, until I saw her walk over to the oven and, gloves in hand, pull out a big pizza from inside.
+I kept wondering what my mom was doing until I saw her walk over to the oven and, with gloves on, take a pizza out.

-She adjusted her posture and looked up at the ceiling.
-She seemed to be looking for the right words to say, and I wanted to hear them.
+Mom adjusted her posture and looked up at the ceiling.
+She seemed to be searching for the right words to say, and I wanted to hear them.

-That good people will naturally meet similar people.
+That good people will naturally find similar people.
 That I am one of those good people.
-That there must be more such people in Novadía, and I should be able to find them.
-That it might be simpler than I thought, and maybe I should avoid worrying so much.
+That there must be more people like that in Novadía, and I should be able to find them.
+That everything would be simpler than I thought, and I should stop worrying so much.

-Hearing such an honest comment, coming from someone who cares about me, is certainly encouraging.
-So much so, that it stops making sense.
+Hearing such an honest comment from someone who cares about me was certainly encouraging.
+So much so, it almost made no sense.

 Please log in to leave a comment.